Contest Theme: Top 20 by 2020

 The 5th annual Rube Goldberg challenge is a homage to the significant technological inventions of the past century.

-The 2020 Rube Goldberg machine must include at least 20 design elements that represent 20 important technological inventions from the 20th century, which have shaped the world and everyday life as we know it.
+The 2020 Challenge: Create a multi-stop, chain-reaction machine that includes at least 20 elements that represent important technological inventions from the 20th century.
 For example: the airplane, television, Internet, radio, antibiotics and automobile.

-- Second place – 3D printer for the high school
+- Second Place- 3D printer for your high school

 Deadline for registration: March 1, 2020, 23:59 (based on local time in Israel)